neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/10-testing.md

 `DeveloperClient` is a class that is configured to point at a local development network.
 This class provides methods that are useful during testing:

 - `runConsensusNow(): Promise<void>` - trigger consensus to run immediately.
 - `fastForwardOffset(seconds: number): Promise<void>` - fast forward the local network by `seconds` into the future.
 Use this method to test time-dependent smart contracts.
 - `fastForwardToTime(seconds: number): Promise<void>` - fast forward to a particular unix timestamp in the future.
 - `reset(): Promise<void>` - reset the local network to it's initial state starting at the genesis block.
+- `getSettings(): Promise<PrivateNetworkSettings>` - Get the current settings of the private network.
 - `updateSettings(options: Partial<PrivateNetworkSettings>): Promise<void>` - update settings for the private network.
 Currently only has a property for controlling the seconds per block.
+- `getNEOTrackerURL(): Promise<string | undefined>` - fetches the NEO tracker URL for the project.

 Putting it all together, we might test a time dependent ICO contract like so: